-- 1. When the 1-g SAR tested using the default battery and default accessories is $\leq 3.5W/Kg$ (corrected by Multiplying 50% for FM mode), testing for other channels are optional. - 2.
-For a analog PTT, only simplex communication technology was supported, so the SAR value need to be corrected by Multiplying 50%. - 3.
-The frequencies points result in highest SAR value were selected to test. - 4.
-Passive body-worn and audio accessories generally do not apply to the head SAR of PTT radios. - 5.
+- 1. When the 1-g SAR tested using the default battery and default accessories is $\leq 3.5W/Kg$, testing for other channels are optional. - 2.
+Passive body-worn and audio accessories generally do not apply to the head SAR of PTT radios. - 3.
+The device support full-duplex, for full-duplex mode, it is no need to correct by Multiplying 50% for PTT. - 4.
+For full-duplex mode, it is no need to correct by Multiplying 50% for PTT. - 5.
+Since the two types of battery don't influence the test distance, we only select the higher capacity battery(type:BL1809) to test - 6.
 The whole antenna and radiating structures that may contribute to the measured SAR or influence the SAR distribution has been included in the area scan.